Table of Contents

 ii.
 Election

-To exercise the PU option, a student must complete and submit an PU request form to the Law School Registrar's Office by the end of the fourth week of classes for the fall and spring semesters and by the end of the second week for summer terms.
+To exercise the PU option, a student must complete and submit a PU request form to the Law School Registrar's Office by the end of the fourth week of classes for the fall and spring semesters and by the end of the second week for summer terms.
 Once exercised, the PU option is irrevocable regardless of the student’s grade in the course and regardless of any possible disenrollment from the course.

 iii.
 Blind Grading